 While technology continues to evolve, so do the cybercriminals that are constantly looking for loopholes and clever ways to hack into a system.
-Social engineering is an extremely effective way that attackers can manipulate users into willingly giving up sensitive information, without realizing that they’re allowing a hacker in until it’s too late.
+Social engineering is an extremely effective way that attackers can manipulate users into willingly giving up sensitive information without realizing that they’re allowing a hacker in until it’s too late.

-While you can never be completely resilient to a cyberattack, there are a few important things you can do to help avoid cyber threats, and recover quickly should one get through your defenses.
+While you can never be completely resilient to a cyberattack, there are a few things you can do to help avoid cyber threats in the first place, and recover quickly should one get through your defenses.

 In disaster situations, response time is key.
 A quick response to an attack can drastically decrease the impact that it has on your organization.
 The faster the threat is identified, the faster it’s able to be addressed, limiting the amount of damage that the attacker is able to do to your system.

-A solid disaster recovery solution should include both detection and response.
-While it’s important to be able to quickly identify any potential security threats, the second step of actually responding to the threat is critical to ensuring that your organization can recover quickly.
-Having a team ready to analyze a potential threat and determine the appropriate next steps not only minimizes the risk of downtime but it can also prevent your organization from losing valuable resources such as money, confidential data, and a good reputation.
+The right disaster recovery solution should include both detection and response.
+While the first step is important in quickly identifying any potential security threats, the second step of actually responding to the threat is critical to ensuring that your organization can recover quickly.
+Having a team of experts waiting and ready to analyze any potential threat and determine the appropriate next steps not only minimizes the risk of downtime but it can also prevent your organization from losing valuable resources such as money, confidential data, and a good reputation.
 Plus, a security solution that includes that response aspect is often required to meet regulatory compliance and qualify for cyber risk insurance.

 Cybersecurity is not a one-time effort nor a one-size-fits-all solution.
 As technology changes regularly, it’s important to make sure that your business is continuously working to improve your security infrastructure and making sure that no vulnerabilities are left open for a potential attack.